 In a recent cellular research study, 82 percent of patients reported an increase in quality of life after cellular therapy.
 Also, of the patients that reported results from a pulmonary function test (PFT), 60 percent reported in results that showed improvement in lung function after treatment.;

-Where can I learn more about COPD treatment options at the Lung Institute?
+Where can I learn more about COPD treatment options at the Lung Health Institute?